We're Here to Help

 We have plans to support you and your energy needs

 When selecting an electricity provider, you may be overwhelmed with the choices available to you.
 Ads abound proclaiming: “Free nights and weekends!”
 “No credit check!”
 “No contract!”
 Why is that?
-Since the electricity market in Texas was deregulated in 2002.
-Since then, Texas residents have had the freedom to choose among the multiple companies that emerged to distribute electricity as a result of the deregulation.
-Initially, electricity plans were a monopoly of one company, a situation that made electricity plans expensive and distribution inadequate.
-Now, there are more than 70 retail electric providers in Texas
+Since the electricity market in Texas was deregulated in 2002, Texas residents have had the freedom to choose among multiple companies that emerged to distribute electricity.
+Initially, electricity plans were a monopoly of one company, making plans expensive and distribution inadequate.
+Now, there are more than 70 retail electric providers in Texas.

-Before you select your provider, you must understand their costing procedure, their discounts, and promotions.
+Before selecting your provider, however, it’s important to understand their costing procedure, discounts, and promotions.
 It is common to have some consumers pay more for using 999 kilowatt-hours, than those who have used 1,000 of the same.
 Rate tiers, bill credits, fees, and other hidden costs can present a challenge to consumers when trying to calculate their usage and determine their payment.
 Some online calculators can help simplify these calculations.
 One gimmick select retail electric providers use to attract your business includes offering free power on nights and weekends.

-Before discussing the myths of free nights and weekend electricity plans, it is important to understand why companies offer these kinds of plans.
+Before discussing the myths of free nights and weekends electricity plans, it is important to understand why companies offer these kinds of plans.
 By offering free nights and weekends, electricity providers incentivize consumers to use electricity during off-peak hours.
 By encouraging off-peak electricity use, it helps power companies avoid outages and equalize energy usage across all times of day.
 By normalizing usage and demand, it keeps prices and services stable.
 The concept of free nights and weekends can be beneficial to conserve energy, help minimize the strain on the power grid and keep prices stable.

 The same can be achieved, however, with thoughtful energy-savvy actions at home.
-Whether you have free electricity plan or not, doing chores like laundry or dishes in the evening can help conserve energy – especially during the summer months.
+Whether you have a free electricity plan or not, doing chores like laundry or dishes in the evening can help conserve energy – especially during the summer months.
 It saves you money to use less energy during peak hours, like the heat of the day when demand from air conditioning is high.